axmanmuscle/triangular_precon/README.md

 ## 6/1
 Started adding the test problems from Parente et al. which are useful problems for PPA.
 This is in wp_test2.m.
 Make sure that proximal point converges to something like a minimum and then you (maybe) have test problems

+## 6/9
+Wrote Douglas Rachford tests.
+Started moving some stuff into ``utils.py`` so that it's more centralized.

+I think I may need to rewrite the apply weighted prox to figure out what to do with a nonunity $t$ value?
+Or does that not really matter.
+Think about that.

+But since DR is working it's time to test what a good preconditioner looks like.
+Look at the references Stephen sent:
+ - J. M. Ortega, Numerical Analysis: A Second Course, SIAM, 1990
+ - L. Adams, "M-step preconditioned conjugate gradient methods", SIAM Journal on Scientific and Statistical Computing 1985